About us

 Founded in 1961, Esmée Fairbairn Foundation is one of the UK’s largest independent funders.

-In 2021, we provided £51.6m in grant funding towards a wide range of work in support of our three main aims: to improve Our Natural World, secure A Fairer Future and nurture Creative, Confident Communities.
-We also have a £45m allocation to social investments.
-Our funds are generated by our investment portfolio.
+In 2025, we provided £52.9m in funding towards a wide range of work in support of our aims: to improve Our Natural World, secure A Fairer Future and nurture Creative, Confident Communities.
+We also have a £60m allocation to social investments and a £10m allocation to impact investments.
+Our money comes from our investments.

 -